ReidWilliams/from-machine-to-code/processor.md

 Outputs:
 - 6 ALU B input bits.
 - gate ALU A input from OUTREG or PCREG
+- force ALU A to 0
 - gate output register from self/ALU
 - gate PCREG from PCREG+1 or ALU